rmetzler/NoSQL-for-Dependable-Systems/README.md

 It is possible to deduce different attributes from these configuration properties.
 Consistency over all nodes is reached if W = N .

-Read optimized systems will use R = 1, while write optimized systems use W = 1 .
+Read optimized systems will use R = 1, while write optimized systems use W = 1.

-Cassandra is able to run in application speciﬁc N / W / R conﬁguration.
+Cassandra is able to run in application specific  N / W / R conﬁguration.
 This helps Cassandra to recover from transient and permanent failures.

 ## Products